pub struct Uart { /* private fields */ }Expand description

 sends the XON control character.

-If hardware flow control is enabled, send_start
+If hardware flow control is enabled, send_start sets RTS to its

 active state.